takemobiteam/takemobi-test.github.io/docs/index.md

 ## Data Flow Overview

-The image below shows the timing around how the Mobi Planner turns Bookings and Flights into Trips, as well as how planning staff can affect Trips more directly using buttons in their interface.
+The image below shows the timing around how the Mobi Planner turns Bookings and Flights into Trips, as well as how planning staff can affect Trips more directly using buttons in the client interface.

 ### Data Flow Diagram: 1 Date in 1 Destination